What would you say when I ask which gemstone is the prettiest? Most will probably say diamond, ruby or sapphire.

-While a fluorite specimen like this is very expensive, a colorful natural fluorite bracelet
+While a fluorite specimen like this is very expensive, a colorful natural fluorite bracelet is affordable.

 The fibrous swirls of blue and orange are some of the most beautiful artworks from nature.
 The effect you see in pietersite is known as chatoyance, which also happens in gems like tiger’s eye.